 Autumn at Kedleston Hall

-Summer is drawing to a close and one of our favourite seasons is on the horizon.
-The lush greenery of summer dramatically transitions into vibrant bursts of deep russets and gold.
+The warmer summer days have drawn to a close and the lush greenery of summer dramatically transitions into vibrant bursts of deep russets and gold.
 Take a stroll through the parkland as the whole landscape changes into an Autumn paradise.

 Kedleston is the perfect autumnal backdrop, a landscape of changing colours, with the American Oak's striking red leaves and the Larch's rusty golden hues.
 Enjoy blustery walks through the parkland before the winter weather really sets in.